packets-lab/packets-lab.github.io/_projects/future-protos.markdown

 #### funding

 Early on, this work has been supported by the Trilogy 2 EU project.
 Currently, it is funded by the School of Engineering and Informatics.
 An Amazon research award supports experimentation with AWS EC2 instances.

 #### publications

+M. Alasmar, G. Parisis and J. Crowcroft, “SCDP: Systematic Rateless Coding for Efficient Data Transport in Data Centres”, in IEEE/ACM Transactions on Networking, 2021.

 M. Kheirkhah, I. Wakeman and G. Parisis, “Multipath Transport and Packet Spraying for Efficient Data Delivery in Data Centres”, in Computer Networks, vol. 162, 2019.